eukaprotech/AsyncConnection/README.md

 * Add the jar file to your project's build path

 # Installation (Android)
+It is recommended that you use the android customized library.
+Click [here](https://github.com/eukaprotech/networking/blob/master/README.md) for the android library review.
+To use this java library for android:

 Add the dependency in build.gradle (App module)

 ```compile 'com.eukaprotech.asyncconnection:asyncconnection:1.0.1'```